Skip to Content

 A fault-based divorce requires the filing spouse to prove that the other spouse is at fault for the marriage breakdown.
 The filing spouse must provide evidence to substantiate the fault claims when pursuing a fault-based divorce.

 One potential advantage of a fault-based divorce is the potential impact it can have on issues such as property division, spousal support, and child custody.
 When deciding these matters, the court may consider one party’s fault, potentially favoring the innocent spouse.
-However, fault-based divorces tend to be more time-consuming, and emotionally challenging due to the requirement of proving fault and the potential for increased conflict between the parties.
+However, fault-based divorces tend to be more time-consuming and emotionally challenging due to the requirement of proving fault and the potential for increased conflict between the parties.

 No-Fault Divorce